Q&A with Vladyslav Havrylov, Research Fellow with the Collaborative on Global Children's Issues at Georgetown University

 The international community must be closely involved and proactive as this is an international crime.
 The United Nations, UNICEF, the International Committee of the Red Cross, the Organization for Security and Co-operation in Europe, and other relevant structures should have this topic on their everyday agenda.
 It should be raised every time a meeting or a summit is convened to track the development of the issue.
 The international community should come up with an effective response, not limiting itself to condemning the practice of forcible transfer and deportation, but also inventing and applying prevention mechanisms.
 Plus, they must punish the aggressor country as well as individual criminals complicit in the crime of forcible transfer and deportation.
 It is high time to upgrade practices that have failed to work.

 The international community should also seek to establish and support a coordination body or mechanism to unite and sync the activities of many players fighting this issue: civil organizations, human rights organizations, state bodies, international security structures, and possibly the North Atlantic Treaty Organization (NATO).
-Specifically, the international community should provide support, including funding, to frontline organizations in Ukraine such as Save Ukraine, Helping to Leave, and others that help repatriate the transferred or deported citizens, including children of Ukraine.
+Specifically, the international community should provide support, including funding, to frontline organizations in Ukraine such as Save Ukraine, Helping to Leave, the charity foundation East-SOS, and others that help repatriate the transferred or deported citizens, including children of Ukraine.
+It is also important to consider the role of Ukrainian and international organizations in this regard.

 What interesting findings can you share about your research so far?